progmaticltd/homebox/docs/installation.md

     redirect: false
 ```

-By adding these lines, certificates will be automatically generated for the sub domains "gitlab" and "packages", using
+By adding these lines, certificates will be automatically generated for the subdomains “gitlab” and “packages”, using
-letsencrypt.
+LetsEncrypt.

 !!!
 Tip
     By default, all requests will be redirected from http to https, except those needed to validate the certificate
     generation.
-The flag "redirect" set to false allow to also serve the domain via plain http.
+The flag “redirect” set to false allow to also serve the domain via plain http.